Murder of Jennifer Teague: Trial of Kevin Davis

 On January 12, 2008, the same day that murderer Chris Myers pleaded guilty, Kevin Davis had announced his intentions on pleading guilty to murder charges at the start of his trial which was scheduled for January 25, 2008.

 In court, Davis revealed that, in the week leading up to Teague's murder, he had been planning on raping and killing a young woman, even going so far as making a "kit" containing a knife, rope and a gag.
 He said he wanted a younger victim because she would be easier to control.
 Finding Teague in the early morning hours was a completely random opportunity.
 Davis brought Teague to his home where he lived with his mother.
 He found himself unable to commit his planned rape and strangled her to death before disposing of her body just before dawn.
-It was described in the statement that Davis’ hatred towards women played an important role in the reason behind the murder.
-There were also many other motivations for the abduction and murder of Teague, such as his general misanthropy, being fired from his job at Home Depot and the death of his pet cat.
+It was described in the statement that Davis’ hatred towards women in general driven by recent romantic rejections played an important role in the reason behind the murder, as well as general misanthropy stemming from events like being fired from his job at Home Depot and the death of his pet cat.

 In the trial, it was revealed that Davis thought that he deserved his punishment of life in prison.
 He revealed that if he could, he would give up his life in order to bring back the life of the young teenage girl.
 Teague's father Ed said he did not see any sincerity in the statement made by Davis.
 However, Teague's mother Jean had said that she was relieved by the guilty plea because it meant that the family and friends of Teague did not have to go through the hardships of a lengthy trial.

 Davis was sentenced to life in prison with no chance of parole for at least 25 years.